MaxB5282/Excel-Survey-Data-Analysis/README.md

 ## Contents of Repository

 In the repisorary their are two .xlsx files.
 These contain the unedited survey data.
 In the markdown file labeled "data analysis" Their are hyperlinks to two google sheets.
 In each google sheet their are three pages.
 The first page once again has the survey data.
 The second page contains pivot tables that filtered out certain data to gather insights.
 The third page contains graphs that maybe the data more visual and easy to understand.
+Their is also a breif summary of the data.